-Going shopping for a home can be one of life’s best moments.
+Going shopping for a home – either your first or your next – is always an exciting time.
 The secret to making it a positive experience is having a realistic picture of how much you can afford to pay, so that you can view properties that fall within your budget.
 To get the clearest view of your financial ballpark, you need to know how much you could borrow from a bank.

 The amount you might be able to borrow to buy a house in New Zealand typically depends on three things:

 - How much you have for a deposit